 We had spicy Banh Mi (Vietnamese baguette stuffed with pork, pate, herbs and chili), and crunchy Banh Xeo (rice pancakes filled with pork, prawns and bean sprouts); we drank copious amounts of Ca Phe Cua (rich and chocolaty ice coffee with condensed milk) but also had some quality espresso at Hoi An Roastery.
 We feasted on the local specialities of delicate White Rose dumplings (pork and prawn rice paper dumplings) and Cau Lao (noodles, roast pork, herbs and rich pork gravy) while also revisiting plenty of the old favourite Pho (both the chicken and beef versions).
 We enjoyed a delicious seafood feast at An Bang beach and an epic yet surprisingly cheap dinner at Morning Glory.
 And, when all was said and done, we saw a days feasting end with cold beers at sunset over the Thu Bon river or a couple of punchy G&T’s from our hotel balcony.

-A run in with MSG…
+Eating Hoi An: a run in with MSG…

 One of the more interesting culinary experiences we had while in Hoi An was seeing the amount of MSG used during an impromptu cooking class at our homestay.
 Having now read a few other blogs and articles, our shock at the liberal application of MSG is not a new one.
 Indeed, it would appear that something which many westerners struggle to get their head around is something which those in the far east find fairly normal.
 One evening we found something of an explanation while poking our nose in Vy’s Market Restaurant via a small stand dedicated to the dreaded Monosodium Glutamate.
 The stand detailed that in the brutal years during and after the Vietnam war, families’ food rations were massively supplemented with MSG to make up for the lack other ingredients (namely meat).
 Since then MSG has continued to be a valid additive to Vietnamese cooking and indeed much of asia.
 While I knew that MSG was fairly prevalent in eastern cuisine I was definitely surprised at just how prevalent it was and the history behind this.
 Thankfully it didn’t detract from our Hoi An feasting.

-Eating Hoi An travel and feasting tips:
+Eating Hoi An: travel and feasting tips

 - We stayed at the lovely Hoi An Trust Villas (77 Nguyễn Duy Hiệu, Cẩm Châu).
 It was a 10-15 minute bike ride out of town towards the beach and is a very happy combination of hotel and homestay.
 Super friendly and helpful Be and her family were the best hosts and made amazing breakfasts.
 Total cost was USD186 for 3 massive air-conditioned rooms for 4 nights including breakfast.